Sending e-mails via SMTP with PHPmailer and Gmail

 }

-And use the function now as followed:
+And next use the modified PHPMailer function as followed:

 $msg = 'Hello World';